fluxthedev/php-api-edu-classes/README.md

 ## Hitting the API
 The resources api has the following path: `/api/resources` to view all the resources.
 You can also use `/api/resources/{id}` to access a specific resource (e.g. `/api/resources/1`.

+The users api has the following path: `/api/users` to view all users.
+You can also use `/api/users/{id}` to access a specific user (e.g. `/api/users/1`.